 We are left then with the methods that speakers use to apply predicates, Ludwig and Ray’s “practices”, as what functions as predicate meanings.
 But, again, because the world is too complicated, these humanly applicable methods of predicate application are always, at least to some extent, open ended.
 Explicitly stated rules of application have to be interpreted.
 No finitely stateable rule can be designed to operate consistently for absolutely every case.
 In marginal cases speakers must use their discretion, which will be influenced by current interests and all manner of varying contextual considerations.
 So, for marginal cases, speakers may faultlessly disagree.
 One may judge that the barn is red.
 Another that it is a kind of reddish orange.
 And a third that it’s too in between to judge either way.
 As long as such disagreements occur infrequently, language still operates smoothly.

 Consequently, these open-ended rules of application don’t determine extensions, sets or set-like in having completely determinate membership.
 The open-ended rules of application for a predicate leave some cases for which there is no fact of the matter whether the predicate correctly applies or not.
 Nor can there be a collection of cases for which the rules of application always yield the same determination.
-Any elusive boundary between when the rule determines application and when it doesn’t “moves around” with varying interpretations of the rule and changing circumstances of application.
+Any elusive boundary between when the rule determines application and when it doesn’t “moves around” with changing circumstances of application resulting in varying interpretations of the rule.
 This is especially so for the counterfactual cases for which the question of application of predicate does not actually come up.

 11. Towards a Methods Oriented Study of Vagueness.
 I have argued that the theory of linguistic structure, addressed to very different issues than a theory of attachment, will treat the root semantic values as idealized referents and properties.
 Vagueness cannot be understood within the idealizations of conventional semantic theory.
 Instead vagueness has to be understood by studying the inexactness of the rules or methods with which we apply terms to the world.
 I will not propose any one specific theory of attachment or add detail to the many accounts that already have a foothold.
 Rather I will canvass some options with a few comments on how they might provide insight.